onqtam/headjack/docs/why/UNSURE.md

 > "Sometimes attaining the deepest familiarity with a question is our best substitute for actually having the answer." - [Brian Greene](https://www.goodreads.com/quotes/1314378-sometimes-attaining-the-deepest-familiarity-with-a-question-is-our)

+> "I am thrilled to be alive at time when humanity is pushing against the limits of understanding.
+Even better, we may eventually discover that there are no limits." - [Richard Dawkins](https://www.goodreads.com/quotes/107403-i-am-thrilled-to-be-alive-at-time-when-humanity)

+> "When two opposite points of view are expressed with equal intensity, the truth does not necessarily lie exactly halfway between them.
+It is possible for one side to be simply wrong." - [Richard Dawkins](https://www.goodreads.com/quotes/28318-when-two-opposite-points-of-view-are-expressed-with-equal)

+> "At the core of all well-founded belief lies belief that is unfounded." - [Ludwig Wittgenstein](https://www.goodreads.com/quotes/208999-at-the-core-of-all-well-founded-belief-lies-belief-that)